shinoj-kr/Prompt-Engineering-Portfolio/README.md

 Positive Instructions : All the concepts should be arranged in such a way that it should be part of the story so that child won't feel bored and at the same time understand easily.

-Negative Instructions : Concepts should not be arranged chapterwise like in school.
+Negative Instructions : Concepts should not be arranged chapter wise like in school.

 #### Refined Prompt: 2
 Role Assignment: